-The third report in our Building Momentum series.
+The 3rd report in our Building Momentum series.

 It seeks to equip policymakers with overarching guidance on how to design robust restrictions of marketing HFSS food and non-alcoholic beverages to children and highlights that protecting children from harmful marketing practices is a human rights issue.
 Case studies are included throughout the report from countries that are in the process of implementing, or have already implemented, policies restricting the marketing of HFSS foods or beverages to children.

 By framing a specific problem as a child rights or human rights problem more generally, you’re making it more imperative for states to adopt an effective regulatory framework and be accountable for their failure to do so.

 – Prof Amandine Garde, Professor of Law, Director of Law & NCD Unit, University of Liverpool, UK